MURDERERS OF LOVE - “MOTEL” EP

 Tim Godwin: I was lucky enough to meet Tim through my boss at work and we hit it off right away.
 Tim is the artist relations chief at Taylor Guitars, and I was tapped to design some custom graphics for a series of guitars that Taylor was donating to a charity.
 The guitars came out great and I was able to learn more about Tim's guitar playing as well.
 Tim spent time on the road touring with '80s pop powerhouse Laura Branigan and with the legendary America.
 His own band, Farmer, was signed to a record deal as well.
 I discovered that Tim played a mean lap steel guitar, and he was generous enough to contribute a very haunting and cool track for Empty Sky.
 One of my faves.

 Greg E. Noll: My buddy Greg was the first person I ever played with professionally in a duo we called The Primates.
 We had a blast playing the bars of San Diego together, played on local television and even opened up for Rock and Roll Hall of Famer Leon Russell.
-Greg was the guitarist in a very well known metal band Villain, whose album still get reissued around the world from time to time.
+Greg was the guitarist in a very well known metal band Villain, whose album still gets reissued around the world from time to time.
 I should mention that Rob Quillen was the drummer in that band as well, and I met Greg through my work relationship with Rob.
 Forever indebted to both of these guys.
-Greg has been a northern California legend for years, but had a stroke a few years back and had to cut back on his guitar playing.
+Greg has been a Northern California legend for years, but had a stroke a few years back and had to cut back on his guitar playing.
 He's been continuing as a powerhouse lead vocalist, but letting his guitar playing take a back seat for awhile.
 I was happy to learn that Greg was willing to come play on a few tracks for me, and he didn't disappoint, adding just the right ambiance and lead sounds to a couple of tunes.

 Will Lerner: Will played keyboards on a couple of songs, and he really helps define both of those tunes.
 I first met Will when he was playing in a band with a friend of mine who asked me to do a logo for their new project, Shake Before Us.
 That band quickly became one of the popular bands in the San Diego music scene, and opened up for a big handful of famous touring bands.
 However, all good things must end, and eventually I ran into Will again at one of my favorite longtime pubs.
 I gave him my sob story and begged him to play on a couple of tunes and he was quick to say "Of course!"
 It took us awhile into the project to finally make it happen, but when we did, it was the icing on the cake.
 Check out Will's new band, The Strawberry Moons, quickly taking over San Diego as we speak.